Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

 \subsection{Trotter Error Analyses}

-In each model, by analysing the statistical properties of the Trotter step unitary and temporal evolutions (and averages) of various dynamical quantities, we have identified a threshold in Trotter step size beyond which the Trotterised dynamics become quantum chaotic.
+In each model, by analysing the statistical properties of the Trotter step unitary and temporal evolutions (and averages) of various dynamical quantities, we have identified a range of apparently universal performance behaviours and a threshold in Trotter step size beyond which the Trotterised dynamics become quantum chaotic.
 Here, we analyse the Trotterisation errors in state fidelities and expectation values, and we identify the same threshold in each error measure and also examine the behaviour of the errors before and beyond the threshold.
 We look at the Trotter errors for various system sizes and different time scales: The shorter time scales considered can be achieved within accessible coherence times for current experimental platforms, demonstrating that studies of Trotter-error scaling with step size are within reach of current experiments.

-Figure~\ref{Fig:6_TrotterErrors} shows our error analysis for the A2A-Ising, Heisenberg, and Dicke models.
+Figure~\ref{Fig:7_TrotterErrors} shows our error analysis for the A2A-Ising, Heisenberg, and Dicke models.
 We first analyse errors in the expectation values of local observables, using the same observables considered in previous sections.
-The results in Figs~\ref{Fig:6_TrotterErrors}~(a--c) highlight an important subtlety: namely, even for ideal dynamics, sampling the time evolution at fixed times $\tau$ can lead to errors in time averages at large enough $\tau$.
+The results in Figs~\ref{Fig:7_TrotterErrors}~(a--c) highlight an important subtlety: namely, even for ideal dynamics, sampling the time evolution at fixed times $\tau$ can lead to errors in time averages at large enough $\tau$.
 These time averages also depend strongly on the averaging time, with more pronounced errors arising at smaller step sizes for short averaging times.
 Such undersampling errors obviously become more significant with a lower sampling rate.
 Here, we introduce appropriate error measures to distinguish trivial sampling errors from the approximation errors caused by Trotterisation.

 We start by considering the absolute difference between the temporal averages (as previously studied in Ref.~\cite{SiebererLM2019DQC})